-Dr. Richard Westphal (click here to read a Q&A from 2013) – a long-time military nurse who oversaw the Navy’s $117 million psychological health and Traumatic Brain Injury programs between 2007 to 2010 – arrived at U.Va. in 2013 as a professor of nursing.
+Dr. Richard Westphal (click here to read a Q&A from 2013) – a long-time military nurse who oversaw the Navy’s $117 million psychological health and Traumatic Brain Injury programs between 2007 to 2010 – arrived at the University of Virginia in 2013 as a professor of nursing.
 Westphal’s interests include psychiatric/mental health services, stress injury, and palliative care, and he continues to be a sought-after speaker on the topic of identifying and coping with stress injuries to those who work in the military and in law enforcement.

 Clinical FocusStress injury, palliative care, trauma among military and law enforcement personnel.

 Convoy, S. P., Westphal, R. J., & Convoy, D. W. (2019).
 Concordant actions in suicide assessment model.
 Nursing Clinics of North America, 54(4), 533-539. doi:10.1016/j.cnur.2019.07.003

 Westphal, R. J., & Convoy, S. P. (2015).
 Military culture implications for mental health and nursing care.
 The Online Journal of Issues in Nursing, 20(1), 0. doi:10.3912/OJIN.Vol20No01Man04